 The grounds were originally established in 1787 by Thomas Lord, who then opened a second ground in 1809.
 The two Lord’s grounds were in operation up until 1811, where the first was closed and then in 1813, when the second was abandoned to allow for the construction of Regent’s canal.
 The third ground and current site opened in 1814, it is now home to Middlesex County Cricket Club, the England and Wales Cricket Board and the European Cricket Council.
 In 1884, Lord’s hosted its first Test match, which saw England beat Australia by an inning and five runs.

-Each year the ground hosts exciting and exhilarating fixtures.
+Each year the stadium hosts exciting and exhilarating fixtures.
 We see teams from all over the world compete against each other for coveted titles.
-We can look forward to more games between England, Australia, West Indies and Pakistan.

 In 1977, the first indoor cricket school was constructed and more recently, Ireland played a test match at Lord’s for the first time and the England team won their first World Cup Final.